jreisinger/quotes/README.md

 # quotes

 Learning how to create an API and a web application in Flask.
+And run it inside Docker container or K8s.

 ## Develop